 Nearby the Boom Camp Wetland is a 118-hectare marsh.
 This provincially-significant wetland receives its water from an arm of the Blind River.
 Its important biological, hydrological and social features led to its protection.

 There are 3 Boom Camp loop trails which explore the wetland.
 All start at the Interpretive Park’s pavilion.
-See the online Boom Camp Trails map for more detailed information about the 3.1 km Harbour, 5.3 km Woodland and 3.8 km Delta loops.
+See the Boom Camp Trails Find A Trail webpage for more detailed information about the 3.1 km Harbour, 5.3 km Woodland and 3.8 km Delta loops.

 Panels at the pavilion provide information about the local Indigenous people, the logging of the area and settlement by Europeans in the late 19th century.

-The Dean Lake Bridge is about 15 minutes west on the Trans-Canada Highway.
-This single lane bridge on Dean Lake Road spans the Mississagi River.
+The single-lane Dean Lake Bridge, about 15 minutes west on the Trans-Canada Highway, spans the Mississagi River.
 The structure is about 300 feet long and over 100 years old.
 See the billboard with the photo of its opening in 1908.

 The Mississagi River was a major log driving river for nearly 100 years.
 The town on its banks was originally named Tally-Ho for the greeting yelled by lumberjacks upon reaching a trading post.
 In 1896, one of the first steel bridges in Ontario was built over the Mississagi River.
 Shortly after, the town’s name was changed to Iron Bridge.
-Over the years since, the town has supported both the logging and farming industries.
+Since then, the town has supported both the logging and farming industries.
 Farming is still widely practised in the area.

 The Iron Bridge Historical Museum displays artifacts used by local farmers and loggers.
 Two log houses were relocated to the museum site and are representative of the area’s first homesteads.

 The timber home built in 1890 showcases items commonly used until World War Two, as well as handmade quilts and antique furniture.